 Expressive arts and design

 All these areas are delivered through planned, purposeful play, which is balanced between adult-led and child-initiated activities.
 The EYFS curriculum is very practical and ensures that the children’s needs and interests are met.
-The children in the Wrens work towards the Early Learning Goals (ELG) in readiness for the National Curriculum that follows.
+The children in our Foundation Unit (Robins) work towards the Early Learning Goals (ELG) in readiness for the National Curriculum that follows.

 In the KS1/Robins (Y1-2) and KS2/Owls (Y3-6), we have developed a curriculum that ensures that all subject areas are covered in detail.
 We also ensure that the children’s literacy and numeracy skills are developed across other subject areas through cross-curricular learning.
 Such learning also provides each child with the opportunities to show they have mastered the skills taught.